apache/flagon/site/_docs/useralejs/API.md

 To invoke the API, simply add additional javascript code blocks under your UserALE.js script tag.

-Don't forget to add the UserALE.js script tag!
-For an in depth example, see our [Getting Started Guide]({{ '/docs/useralejs' | prepend: site.baseurl }})) and our [example test utility](https://github.com/apache/incubator-flagon-useralejs/tree/master/example).
+Don't forget to add UserALE.js to your project!

+It can be deployed as either script-tag, NPM module, or via CDN!
+For in-depth example, see our [Getting Started Guide]({{ '/docs/useralejs' | prepend: site.baseurl }})) or source [README.md](https://github.com/apache/incubator-flagon-useralejs#usage).

+Also, check out our[example test utility](https://github.com/apache/incubator-flagon-useralejs/tree/master/example) so that you can experiment with logs in your terminal!

+The following API examples use script-tag deployment methods for illustration:

 ```html
 <head>